Trump wants $12 billion in aid to U.S. farmers suffering from trade war

 Options activity has been known to spike before the public announcement of market-moving news and the U.S. Securities and Exchange Commission has pursued enforcement actions when the activity has been determined to be insider trading involving options.
 There was no immediate indication that Tuesday’s volume increases were anything other than coincidental.

-Soybean futures <0#S:>, driven to a 10-year low in part by China’s retaliatory tariffs, rose 1.2 percent and hit their highest in two weeks as traders bet farm aid would improve demand, reducing a current surplus supply.
+Soybean futures, driven to a 10-year low in part by China’s retaliatory tariffs, rose 1.2 percent and hit their highest in two weeks as traders bet farm aid would improve demand, reducing a current surplus supply.

 Still, Blake Hurst, a corn and soybean farmer and president of the Missouri Farm Bureau, said that unless the White House’s policies change, the U.S. agriculture industry will continue to suffer.